jdemartino78/vibe_coding_a2a_agent/README.md

     --member="serviceAccount:service-$PROJECT_NUMBER@gcp-sa-aiplatform-re.iam.gserviceaccount.com" \
     --role="roles/run.invoker"

+**Note on the Agent Engine Service Agent:** The `gcp-sa-aiplatform-re.iam.gserviceaccount.com` service account is managed by Google and is created automatically only when the first Agent Engine is deployed in your project.
+If the two commands above fail with a "service account not found" error, it is safe to proceed with the next steps.
+Simply return to this section and run these two commands again after you have successfully deployed your agents in Step 3.

 # Grant Vertex AI User, Cloud Run Invoker, and Artifact Registry Writer to the Compute Engine Service Account
 gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT \
     --member="serviceAccount:$PROJECT_NUMBER-compute@developer.gserviceaccount.com" \